waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check.

-Note: We currently _do not_ do automatic, in-depth sensor filtering.
-For example, a damaged sensor _could_ produce values in an accepted range, but repeat the same default value over and over.

-This file follows a CSV format with the following fields:
+This file is a CSV with the following fields:

 * `node_id` - ID of node which produced the reading.
 * `timestamp` - UTC timestamp when reading was produced.